Calexxxxx/cheatsheets/GIT.md

 3. save the file after adding a commit message
 4. close the editor to make the commit

+`git commit --amend`

+#### Add Forgotten Files To Commit

+Alternatively, git commit --amend will let you include files (or changes to files) you might've forgotten to include.
+Let's say you've updated the color of all navigation links across your entire website.
+You committed that change and thought you were done.
+But then you discovered that a special nav link buried deep on a page doesn't have the new color.
+You could just make a new commit that updates the color for that one link, but that would have two back-to-back commits that do practically the exact same thing (change link colors).

+Instead, you can amend the last commit (the one that updated the color of all of the other links) to include this forgotten one.
+To do get the forgotten link included, just:

+1. edit the file(s)
+2. save the file(s)
+3. stage the file(s)
+4. and run git commit --amend

 ---

 ## git diff